 Source: Mushroom Stew With Herbs

 This delicious Mushroom Stew With Herbs by Adina Beck has a rich, gravy-like consistency.
-It is paired perfectly over polenta, mashed potatoes, or whatever your heart desires.
+It is paired perfectly with polenta, mashed potatoes, or whatever your heart desires.
 Stay warm this holiday season with this flavorful stew.

 Source: Pumpkin Stew

 This vegan Pumpkin Stew by Gina Fontana can be made in just 30 minutes but has such developed flavors that you’d think it had been simmering for hours.
-You could easily eat this on its own but serving it over wild rice and adding blanched kale leaves really takes this dish to the next level.
+You could easily eat this on its own but serving it over wild rice and adding blanched kale leaves takes this dish to the next level.
 Garnish with pumpkin seeds and you’ll be counting down the meals until when you can have this again.
-The secret ingredient (cinnamon!) really enhances the flavor and kicks up the fall vibes.
+The secret ingredient (cinnamon!) enhances the flavor and kicks up the fall vibes.

 Source: Red Wine Root Vegetables Stew

 Honor your thanks for the seasonal flavors autumn brings with this beautiful Red Wine Root Vegetables Stew by Maria Llamas.
 It is made the traditional way with red wine and the earthy flavors of mushrooms, thyme, and rosemary.
 The result is a fantastic stew with different textures and deep flavors.
-Pair it with brown basmati rice, beluga lentils, or even the classic mash potato.
+Pair it with brown basmati rice, beluga lentils, or even the classic mashed potato.

 Source: Celery, Mushroom, and White Bean Stew